What it took months for the ruthless gambler Nasty Canasta to build up, it takes minutes for Bugs Bunny to tear down.

-It's easier than imagined, as Bugs falls for Nasty's ruse: A simple stand and the stranger's claim he is a banker who can safely store the gold.
+It's easier than imagined, as Bugs falls for Nasty's ruse: A simple stand (with blatantly misspelled wording to boot!) and the stranger's claim he is a banker who can safely store the gold.
 Immediately afterward, Bugs has second thoughts and asks for his gold back, but Nasty reveals his true colors, trapping him in a folded-up stand while he rides away with the gold.
 Bugs vows revenge: "You realize that this is not going to go unchallenged."

 Six months later, Nasty has traveled to San Francisco, where he has opened a lucrative casino ... lucrative for him, as — to build his bank for the casino — he has bankrupted (and then some) everyone who has come to play his clearly rigged games.
 Bugs, who had spent the past several months plotting revenge, finds Nasty's casino on its opening night and, dressed as a hayseed hick with the persona of a naïve, backwoods country bumpkin decides he wants to play.
 He first "confuses" a slot machine for a "telle-o-phone," but — under the ruse that he is phoning his mother for money — immediately hits the jackpot much to Canasta's shock.

 Nasty spends the rest of the film trying to recoup his losses and one-up Bugs ...: